Vanity plate: North America

-In some states and provinces, optional plates can also be vanity plates and are a choice of motorists who want a more distinctive personalized plate.
+In some states and provinces, optional plates can also be vanity plates and are a choice of motorists who want a more distinctive personalised plate.
 However, the maximum number of characters on an optional plate may be lower than on a standard-issue plate.
 For example, the U.S. state of Virginia allows up to 7.5 characters (a space or hyphen is counted as 0.5 character) on a standard-issue plate, but only up to 6 characters on many of its optional plates.
 In some states, a motorist may also check the availability of a desired combination online.
 In New Jersey, which uses six alphanumeric characters on its plates, drivers can order vanity plates with seven characters.

 All U.S. states and Canadian provinces that issue vanity plates have a "blue list" of vanity plates that contains banned words, phrases, or letter/number combinations.
 The U.S. state of Florida, for example, has banned such plates as "PIMPALA", while the state of New York bans any plates with the letters "FDNY", "NYPD", or "GOD", among others.
 Often the ban is to eliminate confusion with plates used on governmental vehicles or plates used on other classes of vehicles.
 However, a licensing authority's discretion to deny or revoke "offensive" vanity plates is finite, as some U.S. motorists have successfully sued their state governments on that issue under the First Amendment to the United States Constitution.
 The "blue list" is not definitive; in general, the agent processing an application for a vanity plate can reject a plate if it is deemed offensive, even if the phrase does not match a banned word exactly.
 State DMVs have received complaints about offensive vanity plates.
 In this case, the DMV can revoke a plate if it is deemed offensive, even if it had been previously approved.
 The "blue list" may be limited to genuine vanity plates, not covering computer-generated accidents.
 For example, Florida's famous "A55 RGY" license plate (with the standard drawing of an orange in the middle) looks like "ASS ORGY".
 The state of Georgia banned the word "covfefe", a misspelling of the word "coverage" that was coined by U.S. President Donald Trump on his Twitter to its customized plates.